ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection -> Sent<msgRef>
 ~~~

-The Sent Event occurs when a previous Send Action has completed, i.e., when the
+The Sent Event occurs when a previous Send Action has completed, i.e., when
-data derived from the Message has been passed down or through the underlying
+the data derived from the Message has been passed down or through the
-Protocol Stack and is no longer the responsibility of the implementation of
+underlying Protocol Stack and is no longer the responsibility of the
-this interface.
-The exact disposition of the Message when the Sent Event occurs is
+implementation of this interface.
+The exact disposition of the Message (i.e.,
-specific to the implementation and the constraints on the Protocol Stacks
+whether it has actually been transmitted, moved into a buffer on the network
+interface, moved into a kernel buffer, and so on) when the Sent Event occurs
-implied by the Connection's Transport Properties.
-The Sent Event contains an
+is implementation-specific.
+The Sent Event contains an implementation-specific
-implementation-specific reference to the Message to which it applies.
+reference to the Message to which it applies.

 Sent Events allow an application to obtain an understanding of the amount
 of buffering it creates.
 That is, if an application calls the Send Action multiple